crossroadsfpga/enso/README.md

 ./run_vsim_afs.sh
 ```
 ### SRC description:
-- my_struct_s.sv is the header file that specify most of the parameters and structs.
+- constants.sv is the header file that specify most of the parameters and structs.
 - tb.sv is the testbench.
 You should specify new .pkt file in this file and number of line of new .pkt.
 ```
 localparam hi = X; //X is number of lines in new .pkt file